 “We used to wake up before dawn—sometimes at 4am—to go and fetch water from the underground wells,” says Ramadani.
 “If we were lucky we could be back home at 6am, each carrying a bucket.”

-Compassion’s Critical Interventions enabled a well to be dug at the centre.
+With support from Compassion’s Water and Sanitation Fund, a well could be dug at the centre.
 Having water flowing freely from taps allows children to maintain hygiene standards and the community has also benefitted from the water.

 “We no longer queue for water.
 We don’t waste much time to search for it, which means I have time to make myself clean and do other things at home and school,” says Ramadani.

-You can help children like Daniel, Constant and Ramadani gain access to clean and safe water by purchasing Clean Water through Gifts of Compassion.
+You can help children like Daniel, Constant and Ramadani gain access to clean and safe water by making a donation to Water and Sanitation.